amolsarva/dadsinterviewbotold/docs/fallback-texts.md

     "finalGuard": "Tell me one detail you have not shared with me yet."
   },
   "askTurn": {
-    "firstSessionGreeting": "Hi, I'm Dad's Interview Bot.
+    "firstSessionGreeting": "Hi, I'm DadsBot.
 I'm here to help you save the stories and small details your family will want to revisit.
 When it feels right, would you start with a memory you'd like me to remember?", "returningWithHighlight": "Welcome back.
 I'm still holding onto what you told me about {HIGHLIGHT}.
 Let's add another chapter to your archive.", "returningDefault": "Welcome back—your story archive is open and I'm keeping track of everything you've trusted me with.", "providerException": "Who else was there?
 Share a first name and one detail about them."